-Concerning the Austin, Texas bike box report — For background, let me first describe the difference betwen driver benahvior by bicyclists, and so-called edge behavior.
+Concerning the Austin, Texas bike box report — For background, let me first describe the difference between driver behavior by bicyclists, and so-called edge behavior.

 Driver behavior is riding a bicycle according to the ordinary rules of the road for drivers of vehicles.
 A quick way to describe this is to say that the bicyclist rides like a motorcyclist, but is more often traveling more slowly than other traffic.
 Like a motorcycle, a bicycle does not occupy the full width of a travel lane.
-The bicyclist chooses position in a lane depending on travel speed and destination, generally leaving room for other vehicles to pass in the same lane if it is wide enough, but “claiming” the lane — riding in the middle or toward the left side, if it is too narrow to share.
-The bicyclist changes lane position by merging and negotiating with other vehicle operators.
-Like other traffic, the bicyclist merges to an appropriate lane position on approaching an intersection.
+The bicyclist chooses position in a lane depending on travel speed and destination, generally leaving room for other vehicles to pass in the same lane if it is wide enough, but controlling the lane — riding in the middle or toward the left side, if it is too narrow to share.
+The bicyclist changes lane position by negotiating with other vehicle operators and merging.
+Like other vehicle operators, the bicyclist merges to an appropriate lane position on approaching an intersection.

 In edge behavior, the bicyclist keeps to the right side of the roadway except where special provisions have been made to cross.
 Edge behavior is similar to what is expected of pedestrians on sidewalks.
-This is the Copenhagen or Dutch model, which treats bicyclists as being rolling pedestrians instead of vehicle drivers.
+This is the model which treats bicyclists as being rolling pedestrians instead of vehicle drivers.